-In this article, we'll take a closer look at the pros and cons of solar energy, but for many homeowners, the decision to go solar comes down to cost.
-To see how much solar panels would cost for your home, you can get a free quote from an installer near your by filling out the form below.
+We'll go over the full pros and cons of solar energy in this article, but for many homeowners, the decision to go solar comes down to cost.
+To see how much solar panels would cost for your home, you can get a free quote from an installer near your by using this tool or filling out the form below.

 Pros and Cons of Solar Energy: What You Need to Know

-By installing a home solar system, you can use solar panels to harness the sun's rays, convert them into electrical energy and use that energy to power your home.
-This can offset or even completely replace the energy you'd typically get from your utility company.
+By installing a home solar system, you can use photovoltaic solar cells to capture and convert the sun's clean energy into electricity that can power your home or business.
+This can partially or completely offset the energy you'd typically purchase from your utility company.

-While the advantages of solar energy are plenty, there are also some drawbacks.
-Here are the top solar energy pros and cons to consider when deciding if solar panels are worth it for your home.
+While the advantages of solar energy are well advertised, there are also some drawbacks our readers should be aware of.
+Consider the following pros and cons of solar energy to help you decide if solar panels are worth it for your home.

 Benefits of Solar Energy

-We'll begin with a summary of the main advantages of solar energy.
+Let's begin with the fun part — the biggest advantages of solar energy.

 1) You can significantly reduce or even eliminate your household electric bills.